-Figure 7: Bias between a) NCMRWF wind speed and SCATSAT-1 wind speed b) Particle filter based reanalysed wind speed and SCATSAT-1 wind speed between Jan-Jun 2018 and Jul-Dec 2018
+Figure 7: Bias between a) NCMRWF wind speed and SCATSAT-1 wind speed b) Particle filter-based reanalyzed wind speed and SCATSAT-1 wind speed between Jan-Jun 2018 and Jul-Dec 2018

-to the NCMRWF winds.
+winds as compared to the NCMRWF winds.
 This indicates the successful statistical inclusion of the SCATSAT-1 measurements in a background field using the particle filter technique.